'Pre' self contains one's possibility yet to

 In other

-words, we would be unable to conceptualize time.
+words, we would be unable to conceptualize "time."
 This is why the primal association between

 logically denied.